-I am a person who enjoys life-long learning on a variety of subjects.
-I particularly enjoy learning in-depth about scriptures, including from an historical context, a linguistic context, a spiritual context, and a social context.
-I have found that the most authentic understanding of a writing is to understand it (as much as possible) through the lens of the original writer, the circumstances they were facing in the time period from which they wrote and the people to whom they were writing, for that is where the heart, purpose, hoped for outcome, and purest intent finds its seed for propagation (telling forward the truth of the gospel).
+As a person who enjoys life-long learning on a variety of subjects, I particularly enjoy learning in-depth about scriptures: from an historical, linguistic, spiritual, and social context.
+I have found that the most authentic understanding of a writing is to understand it (as much as possible) through the lens of the original writer: the circumstances they were facing; the time period from which they wrote; and, the people to whom they were writing.
+The context is where the heart, purpose, hoped for outcome, and purest intent of the writing finds its seed for propagation (telling forward the truth of the gospel).
 Scholars who study the scriptures are the most reliable sources of this type of information.

-For more information I encourage you to read a commentary such as: The Interpreter’s Bible, Interpretation Commentary, Matthew Henry’s Commentary, John Calvin’s Commentary, or The Reformation Commentary.
+I encourage reading a commentary such as: The Interpreter’s Bible, Interpretation Commentary, Matthew Henry’s Commentary, John Calvin’s Commentary, or The Reformation Commentary.
 There is a long list of commentaries available.
 If you are a member of Cornerstone and would like more information, I am willing to lend you a commentary.

 My personal reflections of the previous week’s readings are updated every Tuesday.
 If you would care to read Jen’s Jottings from previous months, please contact me: email@example.com.
 I am happy to email you the archived materials.